 The course is currently under development.
 If you’d like to be notified once it’s live please complete the form below.

-In the case of applicants offering UK A-levels, they should have or be likely to obtain before the podiatry course begins a minimum of grades BBB in three A-levels including Chemistry, one from Maths or Biology and a third subject that may be any except General Studies.
+In the case of applicants offering UK A-levels, they should have or be likely to obtain before the podiatry course begins a minimum of grades BBB in three A-levels excluding general studies.
+At least one Science, Biology or Chemistry preferred.
 In the case of applicants who do not have Biology at A-Level, they should have studied the subject to AS level (or equivalent) and achieved at least a grade B/C

 In the specific case of the International Baccalaureate, they should be expected to achieve or to have achieved a total score of at least 34 points with Higher Level 6 in Chemistry & Biology.
 Please note that the overall point score does not include your theory of knowledge or extended essay.